Brazil snaps up local output of Chinese vaccine for national immunization

-BRASILIA (Reuters) - Brazil’s government will buy the full output this year of a Chinese COVID-19 vaccine produced by Sao Paulo’s Butantan Institute, the health minister said on Thursday, after the biomedical center announced strong efficacy trial data.
+BRASILIA (Reuters) -Brazil’s government has signed a deal with Sao Paulo’s Butantan Institute to buy the full output this year of a Chinese COVID-19 vaccine it is producing, the institute said, after announcing strong efficacy trial data.

-Health Minister Eduardo Pazuello said the government is closing a deal for up to 100 million doses of the vaccine developed by China’s Sinovac Biotech, called CoronaVac, for use in the national immunization program.
+Earlier in the day, Health Minister Eduardo Pazuello said the government was closing a deal for up to 100 million doses of the vaccine developed by China’s Sinovac Biotech, called CoronaVac, for use in the national immunization program.

 That program, using the CoronaVac doses and 100 million doses of AstraZeneca’s vaccine to be finished at federal biomedical center Fiocruz, will start Jan.
 20 at the earliest.